bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 ## My process

-I take a snapshot of my personal laptop's disk at startup.
+My laptop automatically takes a snapshot of its disk every time I start it up.

 About once a month, I sync all these snapshots to an external disk, which has every snapshot I've made since 2018.